Is social media the new resume? Chris Hutchins thinks so.

 Chris was gracious enough to spend some time with me and very candidly addressed each of my inquiries:

-Update: On March 16, 2012 Chris announced via his Twitter account that Milk, and it’s staff, had been acquired by Google.
-Chris is now a product manager at Google.
+With the passage of time, Chris is now working for Milk — a mobile application development company based in San Francisco, CA — although Laid Off Camp remains a proud part of his professional past.
+Update: On March 16, 2012 Chris announced via his Twitter account that Milk, and it’s staff, had been acquired by Google; Chris is now a product manager at Google.

 Speaking of the passage of time, since this interview was originally recorded, social media has continued to evolve as an exceptionally viable means by which individuals can market themselves and secure full-time employment and/or contract work — in social media or other industries.